Harry Heinz Schwarz: Refugee, anti-apartheid leader, Mandela’s top diplomat

 Adam Schwarz is a writer, political commentator and entrepreneur.
 His areas of focus are British politics, nationalism, liberalism, democracy and wider global issues.
 His work has featured in several leading global publications and is a regular guest on international TV and radio networks, including the BBC World Service and BBC Radio 5 Live.

 Adam spent most of 2019 in South Africa researching for a book he is currently writing on his late grandfather Harry Schwarz.
 Adam worked for four years in UK public sector regulation (2015-2019) and is also an entrepreneur, having founded e-commerce pet product business Easy Paws.

 Tickets available below.
-If you are a JHSE member, log in to your account first and come back to this page to access complimentary tickets.
+If you are a JHSE member, log in to your account first and then come back to this page in order to secure complimentary tickets.

 If you have any troubles obtaining your tickets, please consult our troubleshooting guide.